California Institute of Technology

 If you want to go to a top technical institute in the U.S., you have a few popular options: MIT, Georgia Tech, and Caltech.
 MIT is one of the most world-renowned universities for STEM, and comes in at the top of most STEM-related lists.
-But Caltech isn’t far behind, ranking number 5 on that list and higher than MIT for student:faculty ratio and research impact.
+But Caltech isn’t far behind, ranking number 4 on that list and higher than MIT for student:faculty ratio and research impact.
 MIT is significantly larger – during the 2019 – 2020 academic year, 4,530 undergraduate students were enrolled at MIT During the same academic year, 938 undergraduate students were enrolled at Caltech.
 As Caltech points out, the school is designed to be a small and intimate campus community, and students applying should ask themselves “how they’d thrive on a college campus with fewer than 1,000 undergraduates.”

 While it might be helpful to compare the two, you can’t easily say that one is better than the other; they both excel in certain areas, and it’s up to you to decide which of those areas are the most important criteria for you.
 Both schools conduct cutting-edge research and have well-funded labs, meaning that you will flourish as a student and scientist as long as you take the initiative to do so.

 What is Caltech’s student body like?